consoledotdev/home/content/profiles/cased.md

 #### How are the teams structured?

 We're a small, early stage startup with an engineering team of five.
-Right now we work as a single teamu can think of it as one pod where there's a lot of collaboration, both between frontend and backend folks.
+Right now we work as a single team - you can think of it as one pod where there's a lot of collaboration, both between frontend and backend folks.
 As we grow, we're likely going to split the teams on the functional level, let's say, backend infrastructure and front end.
 When we hit about eight engineers, we're going to